ivanbudianto/Hourly-Branch-Salaries/readme.md

 ### 1. Create staging tables (employees_staging and timesheet_staging) to store data from CSV

 This mimics the **raw layer** behavior.
-At the ideal and real-world environment, I would propose to save the CSV raw files, stored in a "bucket" or cloud storage like GCP's GCS or AWS S3 in a date-partitioned folders.
-This would reserve the raw data on daily basis, so that any data loss would be able to be recovered fast, while maintaining the cost low compared to using a full PostgreSQL table for the raw layer.
+At the ideal and real-world environment, I would propose to save the CSV raw files, stored in a **"bucket"** or cloud storage like **GCP's GCS or AWS S3** in a date-partitioned folders.
+This would **reserve the raw data on daily basis**, so that any data loss would be able to be recovered fast, while maintaining the cost low compared to using a full PostgreSQL table for the raw layer.

 ### 2. Cleanse data from staging tables (deduplication and casting process)